Xero – design sprint

 The situation

-Our role?
 Refocus that vision, align stakeholders, and drive the product toward something truly user-centric.

 Framing the challenge